 ‘He’s fourteen, Fleur.
 I can understand your desire to have a platonic date, one that is not affected by your natural magic, but sneaking off with him for the evening… I cannot and will not condone such behaviour.
 He is a child.’

 A faint heat oozed through Fleur’s bones and feathers prickled beneath her skin.
 ‘I think you should’ve put far less trust in what you’ve heard about my evening than it seems you have, madame.’

-Madame Maxime’s eyes flicked to faint white tufts sliding through the skin of Fleur’s forearms, then back up to her eyes.
+Madame Maxime’s eyes flicked to faint white tufts sliding through the skin of Fleur’s forearms and back up to her eyes.
 ‘Oh?
 So you weren’t seen by your fellow students disappearing off to the abandoned upper floors of the castle?’

 And kissing Harry.
 Fleur’s heart plummeted down somewhere into the pit of her stomach.
 Or kissing him and leaving before he understood why I did.

 Madame Maxime’s jaw dropped and the tips of her ears turned red.
 ‘You mean to say you spent the whole night talking?’

 ‘Until I left at a little before midnight.’
 Fleur buried every image of mistletoe and candles beneath several years of patience.

 What is the point of asking me these ridiculous questions if she is not going to believe my answers?

 Her headmistress steepled her fingers.
 ‘I believe you.
 However, you showed poor judgement in directing your allure at him so blatantly, then again in attending the Yule Ball with him.
 You’ve compounded it by vanishing with him for the evening.
 Rumours are already flying.’

 ‘Let them.’
 Fleur let her disdain pour off her tongue.
 ‘I’ve never cared before.
 I won’t start now.’